emirr44/KIMIKA-Molecular-Classification-and-Generation/README.md

 **Molecular Classification** - We aim to predict whether a given molecule inhibits human β-secretase 1 (BACE1), a key enzyme in Alzheimer’s disease plaque formation.
 Accurate classification models are important because they can prioritize lead compounds and reduce wet-lab costs.
 The BACE dataset contains 1,513 compounds with binary activity labels (active/inactive).
 A major challenge is that chemical space is enormous (∼10^60 possible drug-like molecules), so learning from limited examples is hard.
+The model was also tested on the HIV database containing 41127 SMILES strings which were labeled as *HIV active* (class 1) or *HIV inactive* (class 0).
+The dataset is very imbalanced, with 39684 of the instances being in class **0** while only 1443 are labeled **1**.

 **Molecular Generation** - We decided to use a variational autoencoder to map discrete molecules (SMILES strings) into a continuous "chemical" latent space.
 In this space, we can interpolate and optimize to generate new compounds.
 Continuous latent representations make it possible to apply gradient-based search over chemical space.
 Architecture of variational autoencoder makes it possible